swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Optimizing Tensor Operation

 \subsection{DMA Auto-Insertion Algorithm}

 With the DMA control interface and LDM management mechanism available, we propose an algorithm to implement the auto-insertion of DMA instructions during the code generation.
-The DMA auto-insertion algorithm consists of three parts, \textit{1)} determining the buffer size and the starting memory location of each dimension of the tensor; \textit{2)} determining the DMA insertion location to improve the data re-accessibility; \textit{3)} generating code based on the above information and the Sunway instruction syntax.
+The DMA auto-insertion algorithm consists of three parts as following.

 \textbf{Determining the buffer size and the starting memory location}.
 First, the buffer dimension is split into two parts, which makes the range of the inner loop within the buffer size.
-When the subscript of the dimension is correlated to only one loop variable, the starting memory location of the buffer is calculated by setting the loop variable of the inner loop to 0, whereas the buffer size is the range of the inner loop.
-All buffer operations in Figure~\ref{fig:dma}(c) belong to the above case.
-However, for complex operation such as convolution in Figure~\ref{fig:dma_conv}, the subscript of a dimension of the tensor is always correlated to several variables.
-To obtain the starting memory location of the buffer, all variables are set to zero and calculated in the subscript expression.
-The size of the buffer is the difference between the result of the subscript expression with all variables set to their maximum value and the starting memory location.
+When the subscript of the dimension is correlated with only one loop iterator, the starting memory location of the buffer is calculated by setting the loop iterator of the inner loop to 0, whereas the buffer size is the range of the inner loop.
+All the buffer operations in Figure~\ref{fig:dma}(c) belong to the above case.
+However, for complex operators such as stride convolution, the subscript of one dimension of the tensor is always correlated with several loop iterators.
+To obtain the starting memory location of the buffer, all loop iterators are set to zero and calculated in the subscript expression.
+The size of the buffer is the difference between the result of the subscript expression with all iterators set to their maximum value and the starting memory location.